isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-performance-data.md

 ## Performance Analysis

-In this section, we try to showcase the performance numbers of the new service.
-Please note since the old cloud architecture was not capable of publishing large maps or to do multiple concurrent publishing hence we are comparing the performace numbers of our service with our on-prem offering.
+This section, showcases the performance numbers of the microservice.
+Please note since the old cloud architecture was not capable of publishing large maps or to do multiple concurrent publishing hence this section compares the performace numbers of the microservice with AEM Guides on-prem offering.

 If you are publishing a large map on on-prem, then you might have to tweak the Java heap parameters or else you can encounter Out-of-memory errors.
-On cloud, we have taken care of the Java heap and other configurations out of the box without you spending time in tweaking these parameters.
+On cloud, the microservice is already profiled and have optimum Java heap and other configurations set out of the box.

 ### Running one publishing on cloud vs on-prem